erecarte/erecarte.github.io/_posts/2017-08-11-spring-cloud-config-series-zookeeper-backend.md

 Having said that, I think Zookeeper has a few drawbacks as a configuration management system:

 - It's quite a complex system.
-I've read quite a bit of its documentation, and I still don't have a very clear idea of what it is.
-If you haven't used it yet, I think you should make sure someone in your team or company knows it quite well.
+I've read quite a bit of its documentation, and I still don't have a very clear idea of what it is and how it works internally.
+If you haven't used it before, I think you should make sure someone in your team or company knows it quite well.
 - It does not have a User Interface by default.
 It does have some command line utilities, but managing all your configuration in Zookeeper without a proper User Interface can be quite painful.
 There are some UIs around, like [Exhibitor](https://github.com/soabase/exhibitor/wiki) shown in the previous example, [zkui](https://github.com/echoma/zkui) or [zk-web](https://github.com/qiuxiafei/zk-web).